Will Your Expat Health Plan Cover Your Vaccinations in South America?

 Generally speaking, many health insurance plans do not cover the cost of travel vaccinations.
 If you are an expatriate and travel frequently, you may want to look into international health insurance plans that include travel vaccinations.
 In many countries where local medical facilities may not up to western standards, expatriates will want to use private health care.
 The cost of these private medical facilities is usually very expensive, especially in medical emergency situations.

-Without appropriate international health insurance plan, expatriates may be faced with large medical bills and putting finances at risk.
+Without appropriate expat health insurance plan, expatriates may be faced with large medical bills and putting finances at risk.
 A global medical plan will not only cover your medical bills internationally, but will also provide health monitoring costs include preventive health care and vaccinations.
 Expatriates living and working abroad will benefit from a global health insurance plan with day-patient care and full hospital coverage, extensive cancer coverage, dental and vision care, international medical evacuation and repatriation.

 Expat Financial offers independent advice, solutions and excellent service and support to clients around the world and we have extensive experience in sourcing medical cover for individual expats and expat employers worldwide.
 For expats who may have questions about international medical insurance plans we offer to individual expats or expatriate group insurance plans, please contact us.
 We look forward to hearing from you soon.